 Adopted children are much more likely than other children to have experienced abuse and neglect, and the impact of this difficult start in life does not disappear when children join loving permanent families.

-Research shows that adopted children experience higher rates of social, emotional and behavioural needs, with around 38% having clinically significant levels of difficulty.
-And academic attainment is also significantly affected – data collected by the Department for Education in 2014 shows that at key stage 2, only 49% of children reached age related expectations in reading, writing and maths, compared with 75% of non-adopted children.
+Research shows that adopted children experience higher rates of social, emotional and behavioural needs, with over a third having clinically significant levels of difficulty.
+Academic attainment can also be significantly affected eg in reading, writing and maths.

-The Department for Education is increasingly recognising the enduring impact of children's early experiences.
-It gives an annual grant of £1900 per adopted child to schools, and it says teachers and schools have a vital role to play in helping adopted children socially, emotionally and educationally.
+The Department for Education acknowledges the enduring impact of children's early experiences.
+In fact, in recognition of the fact that teachers and schools have a vital role to play in helping adopted children socially, emotionally and educationally, the government gives a school an additional fund for every adopted child that attends the school.
 Called Pupil Premium Plus, these funds are intended to provide specific support, to help raise adopted children’s attainment and address their wider needs.

 Adoptive parents can ask schools to offer support to their child in the following areas: